Updated in 2022.

 The second largest city in Brazil, and the third largest in South America.
 Rio is known for its beautiful beaches and beautiful women, as well as for being the host of the 2014 FIFA World Cup and 2016 Summer Olympics.

-DATING IN RIO DE JANEIRO
+DIGITAL NOMAD COMMUNITY IN RIO DE JANEIRO

-WOMEN IN RIO DE JANEIRO
+EXPAT COMMUNITY IN RIO DE JANEIRO

 RENT AN APARTMENT IN RIO DE JANEIRO

 $700.00.
 If you can get a cheaper place in a nice area for less than this, please tell me how.

 BEST CAFES FOR DIGITAL NOMADS IN RIO DE JANEIRO